Skip to main content

 The increasing cost of property repairs and supply chain disruptions

-The cost of repairing or replacing damaged property has increased sharply, driven by rising prices for construction materials, labor and replacement parts, as well as persistent supply chain issues.
+The cost of repairing or replacing damaged property has increased sharply, driven by rising prices for construction materials, labour and replacement parts, as well as persistent supply chain issues.

 Why rising costs and supply chain delays threaten business budgets